anazalozna/chantry_island_cms/README.md

 ### To setup this project you need:

 * to have a virtual host;
-* to update the composer (it can be done through the terminal with “composer update”) which will create a “vendor” folder and should go inside the “www” folder;
 * the database file is in “www/assets/working_files/chantry_db.sql”;
 * you also need apache2 web server, php7, PDO module, and mod_rewrite module;
 * you need to change the database connection in the config.php (in “www” folder);
+* to update the composer (it can be done through the terminal with “composer update”); --> for this project, vendor folder is included, but you might need to update it still

 **The login** to the cms: ana